Funeral: Sweden

-The first Swedish evangelical order of burial was given in Olaus Petri's handbook of 1529.
-From the medieval order, it had only kept burial and cremation.
-The funeral where the priest blessed the recently deceased, which after the Reformation came to be called a reading, was forbidden in the church order of 1686, but was taken over by lay people instead.
-It was then followed by the wake, which was banned by the church law in 1686, when it was often considered degenerate to do dancing and games where beer and brandy were served.
-It came however, to live on in the custom of "singing out corpses".
+The first Swedish evangelical order of burial was described in Olaus Petri's handbook of 1529.
+From the medieval order, it had only kept the burial and cremation.
+The funeral, where the priest blessed the recently deceased and which, after the Reformation, came to be called a reading, was forbidden in the church order of 1686, but was taken over by lay people instead.
+It was then followed by the wake, which was banned by the church law in 1686, since it was often considered degenerate to have dancing and games where beer and brandy were served.
+It came, however, to live on in the custom of "singing out corpses".
 In older times, the grave was often shoveled closed during the hymn singing.
-During the 17th century, homilies became common, they were later replaced by grift speeches, which, however, never became mandatory.
+During the 17th century, homilies became common, and they were later replaced by grift speeches, although they never became mandatory.
 In 1686, it was decided that those who had lived a Christian life should be honestly and properly buried in a grave.
-It also determined that the burial would be performed by a priest in the Church of Sweden (later some religious communities were given the right to bury their dead themselves).
+It also determined that the burial would be performed by a priest in the Church of Sweden, although some religious communities were later given the right to bury their dead themselves.
 Burial could only take place at a burial site intended for the purpose.
 Loss of honorable burial became a punishment.
 A distinction was made between silent burial (for some serious criminals) and quiet burial without singing and bell ringing and with abbreviated ritual (for some criminals, unbaptized children and for those who committed suicide).
 Church burial was compulsory for members of the Church of Sweden until 1926, when the possibility was opened for civil burial.

 United Kingdom

 In the UK, funerals are commonly held at a church, crematorium or cemetery chapel.
-Historically, it was customary to bury the dead, but since the 1960s, cremation has been more common.
+Historically, it was customary to bury the dead but, since the 1960s, cremation has been more common.

 While there is no visitation ceremony like in North America, relatives may view the body beforehand at the funeral home.
 A room for viewing is usually called a chapel of rest.
 Funerals typically last about half an hour.
 They are sometimes split into two ceremonies: a main funeral and a shorter committal ceremony.
 In the latter, the coffin is either handed over to a crematorium or buried in a cemetery.
 This allows the funeral to be held at a place without cremation or burial facilities.
 Alternatively, the entire funeral may be held in the chapel of the crematorium or cemetery.
 It is not customary to view a cremation; instead, the coffin may be removed from the chapel or hidden with curtains towards the end of the funeral.

 After the funeral, it is common for the mourners to gather for refreshments.
 This is sometimes called a wake, though this is different from how the term is used in other countries, where a wake is a ceremony before the funeral.